superdesk/tech-docs/README.rst

 Other Manuals
 -----------------------

-Find more manuals and user guides for Sourcefabric software such as Live Blog, Airtime and Newscoop at `Sourcefabric Manuals <http://www.sourcefabric.org/en/resources/manuals/>`_.
+Find more manuals and user guides for Sourcefabric software such as Live Blog, Airtime, Booktype and Newscoop at `Sourcefabric Manuals <http://www.sourcefabric.org/en/resources/manuals/>`_.